Contents

 National government

-The term for bonds issued by national governments is sovereign bonds.
-Sometimes, we also refer to them as government bonds or sovereign debts.
+Bonds issued by national governments are called sovereign bonds.
+They are sometimes also referred to as government bonds.
+They are also called sovereign debts.

 However, the terms bond and debt are slightly different.
 Bonds generally only cover those with longer maturities.
 In contrast, debt securities include short-term (bills), medium-term (notes), and long-term (bonds).